 Recognising and modeling self-control

-Illustrating self-control is an effective way of modelling it with your child.
+Role modelling is an effective way of showing why self-control for teens is important.
 When you’re being disciplined in everyday ways, point it out.
 For example: 'I know we’re late, but I’m being disciplined by sticking to the speed limit.
 I could go faster but if I do I run the risk of getting a fine or having an accident.
 It’s better to be a bit late than take that risk'.

 When your child does something that they don’t want to do, congratulate them on showing great self-control.
 For example: 'I know you’d rather have been having fun today but you showed great self-control by studying and I hope your hard work pays off for you.'